 Normal rates for CBT range from (£40.00 - £100.00)

 I believe I can help people to understand and overcome distressing situations.
 I offer clients a safe, ethical, confidential and supportive therapeutic relationship in which to explore their lives and the parts that may be difficult, confusing or painful.
 I believe that there are certain times when we can all find life overwhelming, stressful and full of obstacles.
-I am experienced working with clients on a range of issues, therefore, If you are suffering from distress, trauma, anxiety, low self-esteem, self-development, OCD, phobias, relationship difficulties, depression or confusion, to name a few, it can help to talk things through with someone not connected to your situation.
+I am experienced working with clients on a range of issues, therefore, If you are suffering from distress, trauma, PTSD, anxiety, low self-esteem, self-development, OCD, phobias, relationship difficulties, depression or confusion, to name a few, it can help to talk things through with someone not connected to your situation.

 Some people may find it difficult to ask for help and support, that it may be seen as a sign of weakness or failure, an inability to cope.
 This is not the case, my views are, that it takes a strong person to ask for help and it is in my experience that we all need support sometime in our life.
 However strong and confident we may seem on the outside, It is how we feel on the inside, our emotional wellbeing that counts.

-I work from an relational-integrative theoretical basis as well as practising cognitive behavioural therapy (Thoughts, Feelings and Behaviour).
+I work from a relational-integrative theoretical basis as well as practising cognitive behavioural therapy (Thoughts, Feelings and Behaviour).
 This means that I can draw on a range of different theories to support my work.
 I believe that it is the relationship between you and your counsellor or psychotherapist that is fundamental in supporting you when you are distressed.
 Helping you understand yourself and your relationships both past and present can enable you to move forward.
 My priority is to create a warm, respectful, confidential and secure relationship, where you can feel safe enough to explore and come to terms with whatever may be troubling you.

 I work from ‘The Counselling Room’ based in Bury St Edmunds, Suffolk, IP33.
 My office is in a separate building next to my house.
 There is off road parking available.